Inside Paris’ rebuilt Notre-Dame Cathedral as Macron praises ‘project of the century’

 Inside rebuilt Notre-Dame Cathedral in Paris as Macron praises ‘project of the century’

-Five-and-a-half years after devastating fire, Gothic masterpiece reopens its doors next week
+Five and a half years after a devastating fire, the Gothic masterpiece reopens its doors next week

 Your support helps us to tell the story